This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Reactance Modulator”.

 d) TM 10

 Explanation: Rectangular waveguides are the earliest form of transmission lines.
 It supports TM and TE mode, which stands for Transverse Magnetic waves and Transverse Electric waves respectively, but it does not support TEM, Transverse Electromagnetic waves, mode.
 A rectangular waveguide can’t propagate below some certain frequency.
 The dominant mode for it is TE 10 mode.

 2. EIRP stands for _________

 c) Effective Isotropic Refracted Power

-d) Effective Internal Radiated Power
+d) Effective Isotropic Regulated Power

 Explanation: ERIP stands for Effective Isotropic Radiated Power.
-It is basically the output power when a signal is concentrated into a smaller area with the help of antenna.
+It is basically the output power when a signal is concentrated into a smaller area with the help of the antenna.